Walleye Technical Committee

 Meeting Minutes (most text below are links)

-Summer 2023 DRAFT Meeting Minutes
+Summer 2024 Draft Meeting Minutes

-Winter 2023 Final Meeting Minutes
+Winter 2023 Meeting Minutes with State Reports

 The American Fisheries Society 149th Annual Meeting Reno, Nevada Sept.
 29-Oct.
 3, 2019.
 Abstracts are HERE